Plastic is a problem.

 Recently, a ban on single-use plastics was set in motion on a national level, and an environmentally-friendly alternative to styrofoam made a debut on the market.

-Yes, a lot of complaints by food sellers but they do have a point since the material the product is made with can hardly withstand the heat from freshly-made food.
+Yes, a lot of complaints by food sellers but they do have a point since the material the first line green packaging product is made with can hardly withstand the heat from freshly-made food.
 It withers like a leaf in the sun, leaving a rather sweaty-looking meal.
 (I cook the majority of my meals at home but have experienced this firsthand a few times.)
 The disposable, recyclable cutlery works well!

 Metal straws are also now for sale in top cafes (if you prefer one of those instead of the soggy-in-a-second ones.)